COVID-19: State of public health emergency. Mandatory measures remain in effect provincewide.

 A capacity assessment is done only if there are legitimate reasons to believe the adult doesn’t have the ability to make their own decisions.

-Before a capacity assessment, a doctor must give the adult a check-up to make sure their decision-making ability isn’t being affected by a medical condition that is:
+Before a capacity assessment, a doctor must give the adult a medical exam to make sure their decision-making ability isn’t being affected by a medical condition that is:

 - temporary, or